InputUsername/website/content/blog/nextauth-v4-middleware-db.md

 +++
 title = "NextAuth v4 middleware and database session strategy" date = 2024-02-05
+description = "How to use NextAuth (v4) in your Next.js middleware while using the database session strategy"
 +++

 Next.js supports middleware that runs before a request is completed.
 When using NextAuth v4 [^1], you can use this to require authentication to access routes.
 NextAuth even includes a convenient default middleware that simply protects all routes.
 Unfortunately, when you try to use this default middleware in combination with the `database` session strategy (which is the default when using a database adapter), things break in subtle ways.